GenomicsAotearoa/hts_workshop_mpi/level3/01-introduction-to-mapping.md

 The figure above gives an example of the ways in which reads can map with mismatches to a reference.
 The first read is aligned at position 100 and the alignment has two mismatches.
 The second read is aligned at position 114.
 It is a local alignment with clippings on the left and right.
 The third read is aligned at position 123.
 It consists of a 2-base insertion and a 1-base deletion.

-When working with mapped reads it is our job to example these areas of mismatch and evaluate whether or not these represent real sequence variation.
+When working with mapped reads it is our job to examine these areas of mismatch and evaluate whether or not these represent real sequence variation.

 ---